Removal

 9. Before installation, thoroughly clean the mating surfaces of the cover and body.

-10. Install the thermostat into the housing, keeping the spring-loaded side facing towards the housing.
-Recall that on diesel engines, the recess on the thermostat rim must be aligned with the rib on the housing cover.
-On petrol models, install the thermostat so that the bleeder valve is at the highest point in the housing.
+10. Install the thermostat in the housing, taking into account that the spring-loaded side should be facing the housing.
+Recall that on diesel engines, the recess on the thermostat rim should be aligned with the rib on the housing cover.
+On gasoline models, install the thermostat so that the air release valve is located at the highest point of the housing.

-11. Fit the new seal into the housing, making sure it is properly seated.
+11. Place the new seal into the housing, making sure it is correctly positioned.

 13. Connect the cooling hose to the thermostat cover.